Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Anytime-valid SD testing via e-processes

 \begin{remark}[Betting on bets] The building block e-variable~\eqref{eq:def_coin_betting_e-variable} has a particularly natural interpretation in the testing-by-betting language~\citep{shafer2019game}.
-Given two uncertain prospects $X$ and $Y$ (say, the returns of a stock and a bond), suppose a forecaster claims that the probability of $X$ falling below a threshold $z$ (say, 0\%) is smaller than that of $Y$.
-He then proposes a double-or-nothing-or-push bet (on what are essentially ``bets'' themselves) with three possible outcomes: if $X \leq z$ but $Y > z$, then the money is doubled; if $X > z$ but $Y \leq z$, then the money is lost; if both fall above or below $z$, then nothing happens.
-The skeptic, endowed with a dollar to spare on this bet, chooses to invest a $\lambda$-fraction of her money on this bet and keep $(1-\lambda)$ in the pocket.
-Denoting the three bet outcomes as

-the e-variable~\eqref{eq:def_coin_betting_e-variable} is precisely the money she ends up with after a single round of this bet:
+Given two uncertain prospects $X$ and $Y$ (say, stock and bond returns), suppose a forecaster claims that the probability of $X$ falling below a threshold $z$ (say, 0\%) is smaller than that of $Y$.
+He then proposes a \emph{double-or-nothing-or-push} bet, on what are essentially ``bets'' themselves, with three possible outcomes.
+If $X \leq z$ but $Y > z$, then the money is doubled; if $X > z$ but $Y \leq z$, then the money is lost; if both fall above or below $z$, then nothing happens.
+The skeptic, endowed with a dollar to spare on this bet, chooses to invest a $\lambda$-fraction of her money on this bet and keep $(1-\lambda)$ in her pocket.
+Then, denoting the ternary outcome as $D(z) = \indicator{X \leq z} - \indicator{Y \leq z}$, the e-variable~\eqref{eq:def_coin_betting_e-variable} is precisely the money she ends up with after a single round of this bet: $S(\lambda, z) = 1 + \lambda D(z) = (1 - \lambda) + \lambda [1 + D(z)]$.
+Over repeated rounds, the skeptic's wealth quantifies evidence against the forecaster's claim, which corresponds to $\calH_0(z)$ in~\eqref{eq:FSD_null_at_thresholds}. \end{remark}

-Then, over repeated rounds, the amount of money that the skeptic can make off of this game provides evidence against the forecaster's initial claim, which corresponds to the null hypothesis~\eqref{eq:FSD_null_at_thresholds_equivalent}.
-This interpretation naturally arises from the aforementioned references that treat $S$ as a \emph{coin-betting} e-variable. \end{remark}